Erdogan takes battle with enemies beyond Turkish frontiers

 "They say to the Russians 'kick them out', they are making pan-Turkish propaganda in their schools," said Basturk, referring to Russian sensitivities about Turkish-related populations in Russia, the Caucasus area and Central Asia.
 "We hear all this because we have friends there.

+Business sources say Turkish firms play a dominant role in construction in Kabul, where Hizmet opened a school weeks after the Taliban was ousted in 2001.
+Are those firms all Hizmet?

+"Hizmet is not a movement with a membership," Basturk said.
+"Hizmet movement business people are a very heterogeneous structure.
+In Kabul, all businessmen are from the Hizmet movement on the one hand, and on the other, they are not."

-(Additional reporting by Seda Sezer, and Pap Saine in Banjul; editing by Nick Tattersall and Giles Elgood) nL5N0MV567
+(Additional reporting by Seda Sezer; editing by Nick Tattersall and Giles Elgood) nL5N0MV2GK